 Sustainable practices are necessary if we want to continue to inhabit a planet that resembles the one we’ve been living on.
 It means we have to be smarter with how we use natural resources and raw materials.

-Remember, just because something is natural doesn’t mean using it to make something is sustainable.
+Just because something is natural doesn’t mean using it to make something is sustainable.
 Sustainable living/design/products require conscious thought and reassessment of action and reaction; the effects on local and global stakeholders.
+Here are some sustainable material examples.

 When harvested correctly, bamboo is a great natural resource.
 A lot of preparation and thought goes into cultivating and harvesting bamboo.
 Harvesting takes skill and years of training.
 It requires knowledge of area weather patterns, an understanding of the bamboo lifecycle, and an on-sight familiarity with individual plants on the ground.
 When gathered incorrectly, swaths of healthy bamboo plants can be killed and land ruined.

-Bamboo is very versatile as well.
-Products can be made from various parts of the plant.
+It's also extremely versatile, and products can be made from various parts of the plant.
 For example, plates can be made from the protective covering found on young bamboo plants, called the sheath.
 Harvesting the sheath is as easy as picking it off the ground where it usually falls.
 It’s then cleaned, boiled, and molded into shape.
-Products derived from this material have a minimal carbon footprint and when disposed of have no negative impact on local environments.

 As much as we would like to get plastics out of our lives, it is too useful a material to abandon entirely.
-The way we make and how we recycle plastics can go a long way towards reducing its negative impact.
+How we produce, recycles and dispose of plastics can go a long way towards reducing its negative impact.

 Origin Materials in Canada that has found a way to make plastic bottles using sawdust - a much more sustainable material when compared with petroleum or natural gas.
 Their technology makes carbon-negative, 100% plant-based PET - a type of plastic used in everything from clothing to cars.
 This plastic is more sustainable in that doesn't use fossil fuels.
 However, it still needs to be collected and recycled properly and it isn't biodegradable.